Frequently Asked Questions

 Data & Accuracy

 We update our data as soon as new official releases are available.
-School details from GIAS are updated regularly.
-Exam results and demographic data are released annually by the DfE, typically in the autumn term.
+School directory data is updated regularly.
+Exam results and demographic data are released annually, typically in the autumn term.
 Ofsted ratings are updated monthly.
+Devolved nations publish on their own schedules — Scottish and Welsh annual census data is typically released in the spring.

-SUPP means the data has been suppressed by the Department for Education to protect pupil privacy.
+SUPP means the data has been suppressed by the government to protect pupil privacy.
 This happens when the number of pupils in a category is so small that individuals could potentially be identified.
-It is not an error — it is a standard practice in education statistics.
+It is not an error — it is a standard practice in education statistics across all UK nations.

 Using the School Finder

 Progress 8 measures how much progress pupils make between primary school and their GCSEs, compared to the national average.
 A score of 0 is average, positive scores mean above-average progress.
 Many educators consider Progress 8 more meaningful than raw exam results because it shows the value a school adds, regardless of pupils' starting points.
+Progress 8 applies to English schools only.
 See our Glossary for more detail.

 Catchment area mapping is a planned feature.
 Currently, you can search by distance from a location to find nearby schools.
 We are working on adding official catchment boundaries where they are available.